rishabh1403/test-status/content/posts/coding/hackerrank/2018/09/Hackerrank-Solution-of-Mini-Max-Sum-in-Golang.md

 }
 ```
 First thing we need is an array to store our elements.
-We won't be taking inputs in a temporary variable, since we need to do some sorting operaton on the array later on.
+We won't be taking inputs in a temporary variable, since we need to do some sorting operation on the array later on.
 If you remember from the earlier posts we used `var a [3]int` to declare an array, and we have also seen why this approach only works for constants.
 This time we have a constant length i.e. 5 for the array, still we are going to use `make` to allocate the memory for array and will not use `[]int` declaration.
 Please bear with me for sometime, and I'll explain the reason behind the decision.
 So let's go ahead declare our array.

 ```go